perennialtech/merge-firefox-history/README.md

 - The script assumes the Firefox history database schema and uses SQLite commands.
 - SQLite must be installed on the system.

-## Returns

-- 0 on success
-- 1 on error

 ## Troubleshooting